regebro/how-to-diff-xml/talk.rst

 .. note::

-    Or you can specify the XMLFormmater to get XML output.
+    Or you can specify the XMLFormatter to get XML output.
     The text_tags argument are a list of tags that contain formatted text, which enables the unicode substitution I mentioned before.
-    A list of formatting_tags is there to enable the feature that reformmated text isn't shown as deleted with one format and inserted with another, but the text is instead shown in a way that makes clear that only the formatting has changed.
+    A list of formatting_tags is there to enable the feature that reformatted text isn't shown as deleted with one format and inserted with another, but the text is instead shown in a way that makes clear that only the formatting has changed.
 How that is is up to you, but maybe with a yellow